Yuri Ushakov

-Yuri Viktorovich Ushakov (Юрий Викторович Ушаков; born 13 March 1947) is a Russian diplomat who has served as the aide to the president of Russia on foreign policy issues since 2012.
+Yuri Viktorovich Ushakov (Юрий Викторович Ушаков; born 13 March 1947) is a Russian senior diplomat who has served as the aide to the president of Russia on foreign policy issues since 2012.
 From 1998 to 2008, he was the Russian ambassador to the United States.
 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Early career

 Ushakov is a graduate of Moscow State Institute of International Relations (MGIMO) and entered the service of the Soviet Ministry of Foreign Affairs in 1970.
 In the same year he was sent to the Soviet Embassy, Copenhagen.
 Returning to Moscow, he worked in the Department of the Scandinavian Countries, in the General Secretariat.
 He completed advanced training courses at the Diplomatic Academy, defended his Candidate of Sciences (Ph.D. equal) thesis on the foreign policy of the countries of Northern Europe.

 From 1986 to 1992, he was Counsellor-Envoy of the Embassy of the Soviet Union and then Russia in Denmark.
 From 1992 to 1996, he headed the Department of European Cooperation of the Russian Foreign Ministry.
 He was the Russian Ambassador to the Organization for Security and Co-operation in Europe (OSCE) from 1996 to 1998.
 From January 1998 to March 1999, he was the Deputy Foreign Minister for cooperation with the United Nations, legal and humanitarian issues.